jnozzi/cocoadev.com/SiteContent/General/EditingPlistFile.markdown

 Open it in a text editor, make the changes you want to make, and put it back.

 If you want to edit it in code, you can do something similar.
-Use [[NSPropertyListSerialization]] to get the plist in object form, make the changes you want, then use [[NSPropertyListSerialization]] to get it back into plist form.
+Use General/NSPropertyListSerialization to get the plist in object form, make the changes you want, then use General/NSPropertyListSerialization to get it back into plist form.

 ----
-In addition, [[NSArray]] and [[NSDictionary]]'s file IO methods (-initWithContentsOfFile/URL:, -writeToFile/URL:atomically:, etc.) will write a valid property list if all of the content objects are property list objects (and for dictionaries, if all of the keys are strings).
+In addition, General/NSArray and General/NSDictionary's file IO methods (-initWithContentsOfFile/URL:, -writeToFile/URL:atomically:, etc.) will write a valid property list if all of the content objects are property list objects (and for dictionaries, if all of the keys are strings).